TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/lesson.md

 	* Remind students there will be a quiz next class covering everything up to (and including) nested lists.

 ###Accommodation/Differentiation
 Students may struggle with the concept of nested lists.
-Be prepared to have additional analogies
+Be prepared to have additional analogies to help students understand the usefulness of the concept.
+* Ex.
+What if I have multiple lists that I need to deal with in my daily activities?
+I have a to-do list, a grocery list, and a wish list of things that I

 [Do Now]: do_now.md
 [Lab]: lab.md